bcgov/platform-developer-docs/src/docs/automation-and-resiliency/application-resource-tuning.md

 oc patch dc/jenkins -p '{"spec": {"template": {"spec": {"containers":[{"name":"jenkins", "resources":{"requests": {"cpu":"100m", "memory":"512Mi"}, "limits": {"cpu":"1", "memory":"1Gi"}}}]}}}}'
 ```

-### Performance Testing Details
+### Performance testing details

-The reason that Jenkins is often deployed with such high CPU and Memory Requests was related to previous scheduler issues that have since been fixed on the platform.
+The reason that Jenkins is often deployed with such high CPU and memory requests was related to previous scheduler issues that have since been fixed on the platform.
 As a result, the templates **and existing Jenkins deployments** should be tuned to reduce the CPU requests.

 A test was performed to collect the startup time of Jenkins under various resource configurations.
-Each test was performed 3 times and the startup time was averaged out across each iteration.
+Each test was performed three times and the startup time was averaged out across each iteration.
 The name of each test is in the format of `[cpu_requests_in_millicores]-[cpu_limits_in_millicores]-[memory_requests_in_mb]`.

 ![Jenkins performance test results](https://github.com/BCDevOps/developer-experience/blob/master/docs/images/jenkins_performance_test_results.png?raw=true)